-Buenos Aires had remained an important centre for liberal and free-trade ideas in Argentina.
-However, some of the other provinces were having Catholic approach to the political and social issues.
+Buenos Aires had remained an important center for liberal and free-trade ideas in Argentina.
+However, some of the other provinces were having a Catholic approach to political and social issues.
 These contrasting views became the reason for some conflicts later.
 After May 25 Revolution, the forces of the city tried to obtain the approval of other provinces.
 Many of these missions resulted in violent clashes.

-In the 19th century, the city faced two naval blockades, first by French from 1838 to 1840 and another joint Anglo-French blockade from 1845 to 1848.
-The city hold out its position and eventually the external powers stopped their demands.
+In the 19th century, the city faced two naval blockades, first by the French from 1838 to 1840 and another joint Anglo-French blockade from 1845 to 1848.
+The city holds out its position and eventually, the external powers stopped their demands.
 In 1853, the internal conflicts forced Buenos Aires province to separate out from Argentina.
 But after the National political unity, the city became the capital of Argentina in 1862.
-Further tensions between the city and province resulted in the detachment of the city from province.
+Further tensions between the city and province resulted in the detachment of the city from the province.

-During the second half of 19th century, the city flourished by all means.
+During the second half of the 19th century, the city flourished by all means.
 The economic power of the city increased with the help of wealth generated by the fertile pampas and railroad construction.
 The city developed into a multicultural metropolitan and graded itself with the major European capitals.
-By 1920s, it became the favoured destination for immigrants who came to city from all over Europe and from Argentina's provinces and neighbouring countries too.
+By the 1920s, it became the favored destination for immigrants who came to city from all over Europe and from Argentina's provinces and neighboring countries too.

 Due to some economic crises, some citizens moved to the outskirts of the larger cities resulting in the creation of some new villas around the town.
-In 1935, the population jumped to the 3.5 million mark.
-The city experienced bombing on June 16, 1955 which killed 364 civilians.
-In 1970s, it suffered from the fighting between left-wing revolutionary movements (Montoneros, E.R.P. and F.A.R.) and the right-wing paramilitary group Triple A. Jorge Rafael Videla which led to the military coup of 1976.
-Some developments plans took place during the years of dictatorship.
+In 1935, the population jumped to the 3.5million marks.
+The city experienced bombing on June 16, 1955, which killed 364 civilians.
+In the 1970s, it suffered from the fighting between left-wing revolutionary movements (Montoneros, E.R.P., and F.A.R.) and the right-wing paramilitary group Triple A. Jorge Rafael Videla which led to the military coup of 1976.
+Some development plans took place during the years of dictatorship.